 NOTE 3: The above requirements enable all SMFs of a same SMF set to successively control a given PFCP session without causing extra signalling over the N4 interface.

-8) A UPF supporting the SSET feature shall support F-TEID allocation and UE IP address/prefix allocation in the UP function (see clauses 5.5 and 5.21).
+8) A UPF supporting the SSET feature shall support UE IP address/prefix allocation in the UP function (see clause 5.21).